anutkk/sphericalgeometry/README.md

 1. Frank Weller, Carsten Kirstein, ["Computing the Convex Hull of a Simple Polygon on the Sphere"](https://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.43.987) (1996).
 1. Chamberlain, Robert G.; Duquette, William H., ["Some algorithms for polygons on a sphere"](https://trs.jpl.nasa.gov/handle/2014/40409), NASA Jet Propulsion Laboratory (2007).
 1. Ning Wang, ["An efficient search algorithm for minimum covering polygons on the sphere"](https://esrl.noaa.gov/gsd/nim/references/efficient_search_algorithm_for_minimum_covering_polygons_on_the_sphere.pdf), SIAM J. SCI.
 COMPUT (2013).
+1. Michael Bevis and Jean-Luc Chatelin, ["Locating a Point on a Spherical Surface Relative to a Spherical Polygon of Arbitrary Shape"](https://link.springer.com/article/10.1007/BF00894449), Springer (1989).

 ## Notes